 - Info.
 Do not modify this sheet in any way.
 The data on this sheet is used on the Harvest Record and Harvest Summary to calculate total amounts.

 Be sure to save the Excel workbook every time you add data to the workbook.
 This workbook should work in any version of Microsoft Excel since 1997.

-Use the forms to hand-record your garden information.
+Use the forms on pages 3 and 4 to hand-record your garden information.
 Transfer this information to the Excel spreadsheet.
 Do not submit these handwritten sheets with your application.
 These are for your records.

 Direct Seeding Record

 This sheet is only for vegetables that are directly seeded into the ground (for example, corn or beans).
-Print this sheet and hand-record your information.
-You should record the vegetable, variety, dates that you planted them, and any comments that you might have.
+From the PDF above, print this sheet and hand-record your information.
 When you are finished, transfer this information to the Direct Seeding Record page of the Garden Award Excel Workbook.

 This sheet is only for vegetables obtained as transplants (for example, tomatoes and peppers).
-Print this sheet and hand-record your information.
-You should record the vegetable, variety, dates that you planted them, and any comments that you might have.
+From the PDF above, print this sheet and hand-record your information.
 When you are finished, transfer this information to the Transplant Record page of the Garden Award Excel Workbook.

 Harvest Record Form

-By Jeff Wilson, PhD, Assistant Professor, North Mississippi Research & Extension Center; and Sylvia Clark, Extension Associate I, 4-H and Family and Consumer Sciences.
+By Jeff Wilson, PhD, Assistant Professor, North Mississippi Research and Extension Center; and Sylvia Clark, Extension Associate I, 4-H and Family and Consumer Sciences.